 Symptoms Infected flowers first show small spots, about 1 mm in diameter, which appear water-soaked.
 Spots can occur on petals before they are fully open.
 Spots enlarge rapidly and become slimy.
 As the disease progress, entire petals become slimy and limp.
 Infected areas of flowers soon become tan or light brown; eventually entire flowers turn prematurely brown.
 Infected flowers may last only 2 to 3 days after they are fully opened.
 Those on lower limbs usually are infected first.
 Nearly all flowers on a plant become infected when disease conditions are optimum.
 Infected flowers dry and cling to the plant longer than uninfected flowers.
 Small, black sclerotia form on infected flowers 8 weeks later.
 Sclerotia are buried in petal tissue and are most common in the thick portion of the flower throat or tube.

 The disease produces no symptoms on the vegetative portion of the plant.
-Botrytis blight causes spots that initially are similar to those of Ovulinia petal blight but do not enlarge as much or as rapidly.
-Also, Botrytis blight does not produce slimy petals.
+Botrytis petal blight causes spots that initially are similar to those of Ovulinia petal blight but do not enlarge as much or as rapidly.
+Also, Botrytis petal blight does not produce slimy petals.

 - Remove and destroy infected flowers.
+The practice of "deadheading" can be helpful.

 - Remove and destroy floral debris from the base of plants or pots.
 Carefully remove 1 inch of the media, mulch, or soil from around base of plants.
 Replace with fresh, clean mulch.